octotask/octotask.github.io/_apps/tap-release.md

 |`url`|Optional|URL pattern to generate the download URLs.
 Use [URL variables](#url-variables) to insert the values from the release.|
 |`branches`|Optional|A list of branches that trigger the tap to be updated when the `.github/tap-release.yml` file is modified.
 Useful if you want to test the app on a pull request branch.
 Default is `"master"`.|

-Tap Release also supports [Probot Config](https://github.com/probot/probot-config), if you want to store your configuration files in a central repository.
+Tap Release also supports [Octotask Config](https://github.com/octotask/octotask-config), if you want to store your configuration files in a central repository.